milicaradovanovic007/airport-service/README.md

 Alternatively you can run `airport.sql` from the chosen DB editor.
 Running this script will provide you already populated `airport` database.

 ### Testing
-In order to test the service, you can import the Insomnia_airport file to the Insomnia REST Client application
+In order to test the service, you can import the Insomnia_Airport_new file to the Insomnia REST Client application